Shaham007/recipe-app/README.md

 when you click on that watch video button it has a functionality that the video will be opened on other tab of your browser.

+When you type a wrong name it says "sorry we did'nt find any meal"

 And can close the modal by a close button on top right.

 Project is fully responsive and can be used in mobile view.